philc/book-notes/health/why we sleep - matthew walker.md

 * All animals studied have some form of sleep, where they are passive and unresponsive to external stimuli, and when deprived, they seek to recuperate it.
 * Dolphins sleep in one brain hemisphere at a time.
-* Birds that group together in a flock will from a line; the middle of the flock sleeps with both halves of their brain.
-The end guards will sleep with only 1/2 of their rains, keeping one eye open.
+* Birds that group together in a flock will form a line; the middle of the flock sleeps with both halves of their brain.
+The end guards will sleep with only 1/2 of their brains, keeping one eye open.
   * Amazing: "At some point, the two end-guards will stand up, rotate 180 degrees, and sit back down, allowing the other side of their respective brains to enter deep sleep."